ndorrh/TDD_Project/README.md

 ### Setup

-Clone this repository to your desired folder.
+Clone this repository to your desired folder[TTD Project](https://github.com/ndorrh/TDD_Project.git).

 ### Usage

 This repository includes the rspec folder that has the test files and the Solver class file.

 ### Run tests
+- run this command to install rspec: <code>gem install rspec</code>

-In the terminal type rspec with the file name from the spec folder you wanna use.
+-In the terminal type rspec with the file name from the spec folder you wanna use.
+Example of command to run the project: <code>rspec ./spec</code>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>